Frequently Asked Questions about the Undergraduate Degree

 21. How did I end up on academic probation?
 Is it possible to graduate with a “D” in a core course?

 In any given semester, if your cumulative GPA falls below 2.0, you may be placed on academic probation.
 Check the University catalog for details about probation and disqualification.
 You may graduate with a “D” in a core course providing you have enough grade points to achieve a 2.0 average in your overall major and your upper division major.
 Students placed on academic probation lose their status as Psychology majors and must reapply to the major when they are no longer on probation.
 Please note: students may only apply two times to impacted majors, including Psychology.
-If you have any questions about application procedures, click on the following link: /colleges/cla/departments/psychology/how_to_major/ on the Peer Advising website or visit a Peer Advisor.
+If you have any questions about application procedures, click on the following link: /colleges/cla/departments/psychology/how_to_major/ on the Psychology Resource Office (PRO) website or visit a PRO Guide.

 22. May I participate in the May graduation ceremony even if I don’t finish my degree program until the Summer Session?